godotengine/godot-docs/getting_started/step_by_step/ui_introduction_to_the_ui_system.rst

 - ``Keep Aspect`` and ``Keep Aspect Centered`` scales the texture but force it to remain its original aspect ratio, in the top left corner or the center of the frame respectively
 - ``Keep Aspect Covered`` works just like ``Keep Aspect Centered`` but the shorter side fits the bounding rectangle and the other one clips to the node’s limits

-As with Sprite nodes, you can modulate the TextureRect's colour.
+As with Sprite nodes, you can modulate the TextureRect's color.
 Click the ``Modulate`` property and use the color picker.

 .. figure:: img/five_common_nodes_textureframe.png